superdurable/iwf/docs/Persistence.md

   * Delete (setting to NULL) is okay.
 * If using optimizeActivity=true (LocalActivity), each state execution should not update data attributes exceeding 40KB.
 * Each signal/internal channel message, should not greater than 100KB
-* If has more than two 2 MB data/search attribute, specify [another persistence loading policy](https://github.com/indeedeng/iwf/wiki/Persistence#persistence-loading-policy) to reduce the loading data.
+* If a workflow execution has more than two 2 MB data+search attributes, specify [another persistence loading policy](https://github.com/indeedeng/iwf/wiki/Persistence#persistence-loading-policy) to reduce the loading data.
 By default, a state is loading all data/search attributes, which could exceed the 2MB limit of activity input.
   * Using dynamic data attributes will help break into smaller pieces for write .
   * For execute from waitUntil, this also includes the commandResults(eg signal messages)
 * Total history size cannot exceed 50MB